 During exercise your muscles work hard to lift a load.
 Whether it be resistance training or aerobic exercise, your muscles are under siege and you feel weakness during exercise.

 Your body's neural response to this load is to recruit muscle fibers to complete the task, but muscle fibers become tired rather quickly.
-This is due to muscle tissue's main source of energy, called adenosine triphosphate, or ATP.
-As your muscles use up this energy source, they become tired and fatigued.
+This is due to muscle tissue's main source of energy, called adenosine triphosphate, or ATP according to ACE Fitness.

-Resistance vs. Aerobic
+Resistance Vs. Aerobic

 ATP is used up very quickly in your muscles, which is why you can't do an unlimited number of bicep curls, for instance.
 At some point, your muscles tire and you can't do another rep. Aerobic exercise, on the other hand, uses your body's aerobic system to generate new ATP to fuel your muscles.

 Resting for a minute or two helps restore some, but not all, of the ATP stores in your muscle.
 This physiological process is referred to as your body's phosphagen system.
 What happens here is your muscle tissue converts stored creatine into new ATP to power your muscles.

 By increasing your training volume and intensity, you can make this entire process in your body more efficient over time.
 Your muscles become more efficient at using lactate to reduce acidosis and converting lactate waste to energy.

 More Muscle Means Less Fatigue

-The optimal recipe for muscle growth includes exercising a muscle group with 12 to 20 total sets per workout, six to 12 reps per set, train to failure, eat 12 to 15 percent of your calories from protein, and sleep about eight hours per night.
+The optimal recipe for muscle growth includes exercising a muscle group with 12 to 20 total sets per workout, six to 12 reps per set, train to failure, eat 10 to 35 percent of your calories from protein according to the Academy of Nutrition and Dietetics, and sleep about eight hours per night.

 Don't exercise the same muscle group two days in a row; this could lead to overtraining which won't help your goal.